radfordwill/kiip/readme.txt

 Use shortcodes to load kiip moment rewards.

 = About kiip =

 Kiip is a marketing and monetization platform unique in style and user reward platforms.
 User retention is an important aspect for Wordpress websites with subscribers, crm's and more.
 Reward your users and monetize your website today!

+Remove the hassle of targeted ads.
+Geo targeting and ad personalization are very important at Kiip.

 == Installation ==
 1. Add the plugin from your wordpress admin plugin page automatically (search "kiip") or upload the plugin to your blog.